 children and youth received support to continue their education.

 people in vulnerable position found employment.

-Education and income for women
+Education and income for women and youth

-With support from the Women’s Bank, we work to reduce poverty among women by providing them with education and income opportunities.
+We work to reduce poverty among women by providing them with education and income opportunities.
 Our goal is to ensure that women have as large a role as possible in the development of Myanmar.

 Myanmar is a country affected by local conflicts.
 We promote greater influence, participation and inclusion of women and youth in community development processes and decision-making through various project activities, and promote greater interfaith understanding.